drago87/ST-Character-Maker/SillyTavern Character Maker/Visible QR Buttons/New Char.md

 			/genraw as=char Respond to the question: What type of character is a {{var::inp}}?
 The reply should be in this format:
 '<div>{{getvar::inp}} is a x</div>'
-x is one of the following "Human", "Anthro", "Demi-Human", "Furry", "Feral", "Pokémon", "Digimon", "Android"
+x is one of the following "Human", "Andromorphic", "Demi-Human", "Furry", "Feral", "Pokémon", "Digimon", "Android"
 INFORMATION:
 Human is a standard human.
-Anthro is a animal that have a human form.
+Andromorphic is a animal that have a human form.
 Demi-Human is races that mostly looks like humans like Dwarfs, Elves etc...
 Furry is animal like humans that mostly looks like humans but have certain animal parts.
 Feral is standard animals, fantasy animals or monsters.